theyashwanthsai/theyahswanthsai/README.md

 ### Projects I am currently working on:
 >[ZenScript](https://github.com/theyashwanthsai/ZenScript) -
 Sometimes you should reinvent the wheel.
-Building my own programming language using python - To understand more about interpreters, compliers.
+Building my own programming language using Python - To understand more about interpreters, compilers.

 >[TinyReact](https://github.com/theyashwanthsai/TinyReact) -
 Tiny React is a lightweight clone of the popular JavaScript library, React.
 This project aims to provide a simplified yet educational implementation of React's core concepts, focusing on the key aspects of JSX processing, rendering, efficient patching, and component lifecycle.